Tomasz Młodzianowski

-Tomasz Młodzianowski (coat of arms Dąbrowa) (born 21 December 1622 near Ciechanów, died 3 or 9 October 1686 in Wolbrom) was a Polish Jesuit, preacher and writer.
+Tomasz Młodzianowski (Dąbrowa coat of arms; 21 December 1622 – 3 or 9 October 1686) was a Polish Jesuit, preacher, and writer.

 Life

+Młodzianowski was born on 21 December 1622 near Ciechanów.
 He was a member of Mazovian yeomanry (drobna szlachta).
 In 1637 he began the Jesuit novitiate.
 In 1648 he received the holy orders.
 From 1654 to 1656 he was a missionary in Isfahan.
 While coming back he visited the Holy Land.
-He has been a lecturer in the colleges in various cities of the Polish–Lithuanian Commonwealth, and a chaplain.
+He has been a lecturer in the colleges in various cities of the Polish–Lithuanian Commonwealth and a chaplain.
 In 1673 he became the deputy provincial.
-From 1680 to 1683 he was the rector in the well-known college in Poznań.
-After his death king John III Sobieski said: The order of the Society has a great loss in this man.
+From 1680 to 1683 he was the rector in the college in Poznań.

+Młodzianowski died on 3 or 9 October 1686 in Wolbrom.
+After his death, King John III Sobieski said: "The order of the Society has a great loss in this man."
 He was buried in the church of saint Peter and Paul in Kraków.

 Works

 He won the fame of a great preacher.
 In 1674 he was speaking in the coronation mass of John III Sobieski.
 He has written down 73 homilies and 179 sermons.
 He used to publish occasional speeches separately.
 The rest is collected in his Kazania i Homilie (Poznań 1681), with over 2,000 pages in folio in four volumes.
 He used to avoid macaronic language, speak clearly, make the lecture interesting through concepts, explain abstract ideas to the audience (e.g. comparing the apostles to the MPs), include proverbs.
 His other works are: